-In tandem with our net zero commitment, this report addresses our climate governance and describes how we integrate climate risks and opportunities into our risk management, strategic planning, and decisionmaking, in line with our ambition to achieve net zero emissions across Scopes 1 and 2 by 2030, and across Scopes 1, 2 and 3 by 2045.
+In tandem with our net zero commitment, this report addresses our climate governance and describes how we integrate climate risks and opportunities into our risk management, strategic planning, and decision-making, in line with our ambition to achieve net zero emissions across Scopes 1 and 2 by 2030, and across Scopes 1, 2 and 3 by 2045.

-As a global manufacturer of hightechnology products, mitigating, adapting and responding to the impacts of climate change is central to our strategy, both in terms of how we operate our business, and in terms of the key role our products and services play in the technology pathway to enable the transition from fossil fuels to a low-carbon economy.
-This year we have updated our climate-related risk and opportunity assessment, taking into account their impact under various timeframes and scenarios to gain a deeper understanding.
+As a global manufacturer of high-technology products, mitigating, adapting and responding to the impacts of climate change is central to our strategy, both in terms of how we operate our business, and in terms of the key role our products and services play in the technology pathway to enable the transition from fossil fuels to a low-carbon economy.
+This year, in addition to having our emissions targets SBTi validated and publishing our net zero transition plan, we have reviewed the risks and opportunities that we identified last year, taking into account any changes to impact or likelihood over the past year.